 outcome and impact evaluation — which examines the results of an intervention

-sustained and emerging impacts evaluations — which examines the enduring impacts of an intervention some time after it has ended
+sustained and emerging impacts evaluations — which examine the enduring impacts of an intervention sometime after it has ended

-value-for-money evaluations — which examines the relationship between the cost of an intervention and the value of its positive and negative impacts
+value-for-money evaluations — which examine the relationship between the cost of an intervention and the value of its positive and negative impacts

 syntheses of multiple evaluations — which combine evidence from multiple evaluations